ekam-g/txt_writer/README.md

 # Why use this package?

-This package allows you to write and read txt file with one line of code, rather then having to wast time and write 50-100 lines of code!
+This package allows you to write and read txt file with one line of code, rather then having to waste time and write 10-50 lines of code!

 # How do I read files?